Haakooto/Snake/README.md

 None, only using packages you already have (numpy, matplotlib, threading)

 # Controls
 Start snake py running `play_snake.py`.
 By default is single player.
 If any commanline arguments are passed, regardless of what they are, two-player mode is initiated.
-The blue snake uses arrow buttons to move, while the green uses wasd.
+The blue snake uses arrow buttons to move, while the green uses `wasd`.
 Pressing `q` while in game will kill snakes and close window.